nathansegers/01_FastAPI/Readme.md

 - Add a `docker-compose.yml` file inside the root of your project.
 - Add a `mariadb` service, with the `mariadb:10.5.9` image.
     - Make sure you port-forward port `3306` which is the default mysql port.
     - Provide a persistent storage in some way.
 Find out [from the documentation](https://hub.docker.com/_/mysql) where the mysql container keeps it's data.
+        > **ANSWER**
-Fill in here: `...`.
+        > Fill in here: `...`
     - Add `.env` file with the configuration you need for your database.
 The `MYSQL_HOST` environment variable will be different for a Docker environment and a localhost environment, remember from last year?
     Use `localhost` when you are running it local.

-- You can add an `adminer` service with image `adminer:4.8.0`.
+- You can add an `adminer` service with one of it's image on Docker Hub.
 This app serves as an in-browser database viewer, so that you do not need any other clients installed.
-This database viewer runs on port `8080` by default.
+Find out the default port it runs on.
 You can remap that to another port if you want.
-I choose `9999:8080`.
+I chose 9999.
+    > **ANSWER** "How did you set up the docker-compose service for adminer?
+Show the YAML here
+    > ```yaml
+    > # Answer here
+    > ```

 - Start the Docker Compose services and wait for everything to start up.
 Use the Visual Studio Code 'Docker' plugin to view your running containers.

 - Go to your adminer service, and log in to your database with the information you provided in the `.env` file.

 - Check to see if the database you chose in the `.env` file is created.
 We will not see any tables yet.
+That's the next step

 ### Let's connect from Python now.